If Your Claim Is Denied

 - Read denial letter for instructions

-- Complete appeal form (included or online)
+- Complete appeal form (included or download from edd.ca.gov)

-- Include supporting documents
+- Attach supporting documents

-- Submit before deadline
+- Submit before the 30-day deadline — late appeals require "good cause"

 Hearing

-If administrative appeal denied, request a hearing:
+If the administrative appeal is denied, request a hearing:

-- Formal hearing before Administrative Law Judge
+- Formal hearing before an Administrative Law Judge (ALJ)

 - You can present evidence and testimony

-- Can bring representative (attorney or other)
+- You may bring a representative (attorney or union rep)

 Court Appeal

-If hearing decision is unfavorable:
+If the ALJ decision is unfavorable:

-- Can appeal to Superior Court
+- Appeal to California Superior Court

 Writing Your Appeal